 Suggested tour: Combine your visit to Sand City with a sculpture workshop and a jeep tour of inland Algarve where you can taste local honey and liquor and, if the weather allows, go for a freshwater swim – get more details and pricing.

 Practicalities: If you’re not doing the above tour, you need a car to get here – Fiesa Sand Sculpture Festival, Areias de Pêra (on the E524, between Pêra and Algoz), Pêra.
 Open daily from March 1st to November 10th from 10 am.
-Closing time varies but in summer (15th July to 15th September) it’s open until midnight (see website for more details).
+Closing time varies but in summer (15th July to 15th September) it’s open until midnight.
 Adults €9.90, children €4.90.

 11. Visit the authentic village of Alte